kanisterio/kanister/examples/postgres-RDS/README.md

 ## Create RDS instance on AWS

-We need to have a postgres RDS instance where we would restore the data.
+We need to have a Postgres RDS instance where we would restore the data.

 > You can skip this step if you already have an RDS instance created

-RDS instance needs to be reachable from outside world.
-So make sure that you have VPC with security group having rule to allow ingress traffic on 5432 TCP port.
+RDS instance needs to be reachable from the outside world.
+So make sure that you have VPC with the security group having the rule to allow ingress traffic on 5432 TCP port.

-You can create security group and add rules to defaul VPC using following commands
+You can create a security group and add rules to the default VPC using the following commands

 ```bash
 aws ec2 create-security-group --group-name pgtest-sg --description "pgtest security group"
 aws ec2 authorize-security-group-ingress --group-name pgtest-sg --protocol tcp --port 5432 --cidr 0.0.0.0/0
 ```

-Now create a RDS instance with postgresql engine
+Now create an RDS instance with the PostgreSQL engine

 ```bash
 aws rds create-db-instance \